pfichtner/pacto/README.md

 ## Matchers

-Dact supports flexible matchers to make your contracts robust:
+pacto supports flexible matchers to make your contracts robust:

 - `stringType("example")` – Matches any string.
 - `integerType(42)` – Matches any integer.